moehrenzahn/moehrenzahn.github.io/project/flyleaf/faq.md

 ## What can I do if Flyleaf does not correctly display the contents of a webpage I added?

-You can try the "Re-download" action accessible by swiping up while reading an article.
-This will attempt to download the webpage in a different way which may work better for certain websites.
+You should try the "Fix content issues" action accessible by swiping up while reading an article.
+This will give you different options for getting around content and download issues.

 If the website is still not displayed right in Flyleaf, please send me the link to [flyleaf@moehrenzahn.de](mailto:flyleaf@moehrenzahn.de) so I can improve the parser in a future update!